Yankees sent Ottavino to Boston in rare trade with Red Sox

 This was just the second trade since 1987 between the rivals.
 When New York obtained infielder Stephen Drew from Boston on 2014 for infielder/outfielder Kelly Johnson, it was the first Yankees-Red Sox trade since Boston dealt first baseman/catcher Mike Stanley to New York for pitcher Tony Armas Jr. and a player to be named, who became pitcher Jim Mecir.

 This trade gives the Yankees flexibility as they try to stay under the $210 million luxury tax payroll threshold.
-Ottavino counts as $8,924,956 toward the luxury tax payroll, and his departure cuts the Yankees’ projected tax payroll to $206 million, including $26 million for pending contracts with second baseman DJ LeMahieu and right-hander Corey Kluber plus the rest of their 40-man roster and estimated moves to account for injured players.
+Ottavino figures to count as $924,956 toward the luxury tax payroll for the signing bonus-discounted portion rather than the $8,924,956 entire figure, and his departure cuts the Yankees’ projected tax payroll to $206 million, including $26 million for pending contracts with second baseman DJ LeMahieu and right-hander Corey Kluber plus the rest of their 40-man roster and estimated moves to account for injured players.

 New York’s bullpen already was missing Kahnle, who had Tommy John surgery in August, then became a free agent after the season and signed with the Los Angeles Dodgers.